numbbo/coco/README.md

 Getting Started
 ---------------
-Download the [COCO framework code](https://github.com/numbbo/numbbo) from github by clicking [here](https://github.com/numbbo/numbbo/archive/development.zip), **CAVEAT: this code is still under development**, and unzip the `zip` file.
+Download the [COCO framework code](https://github.com/numbbo/numbbo) from github by clicking [here](https://github.com/numbbo/numbbo/archive/master.zip), **CAVEAT: this code is still under development**, and unzip the `zip` file.

 In a system shell:

 0. cd into the `numbbo` (framework root) folder, where the file `do.py` lies.

-1. Type, i.e. execute, one of the following commands once,
+1. Type, i.e. execute, one of the following commands once
   ```
     python do.py run-c
     python do.py run-java
     python do.py run-matlab
     python do.py run-python
   ```
-  depending which language should be used to run the experiments. `run-*` will build the respective code and run the example experiment once.
-The build result and an example experiment code can be found under `code-experiments/build/*`.
+  depending which language is used to run the experiments. `run-*` will build the respective code and run the example experiment once.
+The build result and the example experiment code can be found under `code-experiments/build/*`.

-* If the example experiment runs, you can start connecting your favorite algorithm to Coco.
-The probably easiest is to copy the `code-experiments/build/YOURFAVORITELANGUAGE` folder and replace the random search optimizer in the example experiment file by your algorithm (the details vary).
+* If the example experiment runs, connect your favorite algorithm to Coco.
+Copy the `code-experiments/build/YOURFAVORITELANGUAGE` folder to another location and replace the random search optimizer in the example experiment file by your algorithm (the details vary, see respective the read-me's).
 Another entry point for your own experiments can be the more complicated algorithms CMA-ES (for the single-objective suites) and SMS-EMOA (for the multiobjective case) in the `code-experiments/examples` folder.
 Do not forget, in any case, to update the output (observers) result folder and the algorithm name and info in the experiment file.
 * Now you can run your favorite algorithm on the `bbob-biobj` (for a multi-objective algorithm) or on the `bbob` suite (for a single-objective algorithm).
 Output is automatically generated in the specified result folder.
 * Postprocess your data from the results folder by typing